 Pack out all trash.

 You must be at least 50 feet away from a stream or body of water in both districts and at least 75 feet away from a road in the Sulphur cutting areas.

 Download and print your Christmas tree cutting map from recreation.gov.
 Printed maps are not available on the Forest.

-You cannot cut Christmas trees on the Boulder, Clear Creek, or Canyon Lakes Ranger Districts in 2020.
+You cannot cut Christmas trees on the Boulder or Clear Creek Ranger Districts.

 Tools to bring include: a measuring tape to measure your tree stump height and diameter and to ensure it will fit in your home; handsaw to cut your tree; gloves and boots; a tarp to wrap your tree for transport; and rope or straps to secure your tree to your vehicle.

 Carry your tree carefully out of the woods or place it on a tarp or sled to drag it.
 You can snowshoe, walk, ski, or snowmobile into areas that you can't access by driving to retrieve a tree.

 If the tree is too big to transport inside of your vehicle, wrap it in a tarp to prevent wind damage.